-If you’re a beginner looking to get started fast, the best way is to learn one or two simple stock trading systems that are proven and profitable.
+If you’re a beginner looking to get started fast, the best way is to learn one or two simple, proven and profitable stock trading systems.
 Then, learn how and why they work and apply them to the market in your account.
-That’s exactly what the System Trader Launchpad program will do for you.
-It’s a six-module online program that you can take at your own pace supported by a great community of profitable traders on the same journey as you.
+That’s exactly what just ONE of the multitude of online courses inside The Trader Success System membership will do for you.
+Our membership enables you to go on your successful trading journey at your own pace supported by live sessions and a great community of profitable traders on the same journey as you.

-If you are a new trader looking to get started in systematic trading to start making the money that you’ve always dreamt about making in the stock market, then click the link to find out more about System Trader Launchpad.
+If you are a new trader (or even an established trader) looking to get started in systematic trading to start making the money you’ve always dreamed about making in the stock market, then click the link to find out more about The Trader Success System.

-If that sounds like you then then the best stock trading course for you would be the Trader Success System, which is Enlightened Stock Trading’s advanced shared trading course, which teaches you everything you need to know to be a successful systematic stock trader and run a diversified portfolio of stock trading systems so that you can succeed in the market for decades to come.
+If that sounds like you then the best stock trading course for you can also be found inside the Trader Success System, which contains Enlightened Stock Trading’s advanced share trading course, which teaches you everything you need to know to be a successful systematic stock trader and run a diversified portfolio of stock trading systems so that you can succeed in the market for decades to come.
 So if that sounds like what you need, click the link to find out more about the Trader Success System.
 I look forward to helping you achieve your trading goals.